 One of the things I like about these old tractors is being able to fiddle with things like points.
 These old engines will usually start telling you they need service, LONG before they quit running.
 Tinkering with a tractor that is mostly well-maintained and runs good is a lot more fun than trying to troubleshoot years of neglect.
 I get many emails that start something like, "my tractor was getting harder and harder to start, now it won't start at all".
-HEY!
-Why let an obvious problem go for weeks or months?
-Why not fixt it before it's snowing an inch an hour?
-Well, that is nice in theory, but out in the real world with professional procrastinators like me, maintenance often takes a back seat to essential activities like drinking beer and throwing darts.
+Why not fix it before the grass is a foot tall or it's snowing an inch an hour?
+Well, that's nice in theory, but out in the real world with professional procrastinators like me, maintenance often takes a back seat to essential activities like drinking beer and throwing darts.
 Ok, I haven't had a beer in many years, so don't even have that excuse.

 Modern cars have spoiled us.
 We are losing the ability to pay attention.
-"Getting harder to start", means it's PAST time for some maintenance.
-It is often imposible to say "the" problem is air cleaner, points, condenser, plugs, wires, cap, ignition switch, etc. By the time I get a no-start tractor running again, I've fixed several things that could have been "the" problem.
+"Getting harder to start", means it's WAY PAST time for maintenance.
+It is often impossible to say "the" problem is air cleaner, points, condenser, plugs, wires, cap, ignition switch, etc. By the time I get any "won't-start" tractor running again, I've fixed several things that could have been "the" problem.
 If you suspect points, it only takes a minute to check them on a side distributor engine.
 Maybe 2 minutes for a front distributor.
-You can try popping the front cap and using a mirror to get a look, but I'm going to just pull the front distributor, and take it to my workbench.
+You can try popping the front cap and using a mirror to get a look, but I'm going to just pull the front distributor, and replace it with a spare.
 If I'm working on a side distributor, I get something to sit on, or sit on the tire.

-You should have an ignition point file in your tool box, on the tractor.
-This is a small metal file that is easy to slip between the points.
+You should have a set of ignition point files in your tool box, on the tractor.
+These are small, thin, flexible files, with a square tip that is easy to slip between the points.
 In fact, a good "point file" really isn't a file, it is a burnisher.
 The purpose is to clean and polish rather than remove lots of material.
-If the points look rough or wet, just running the file through them is often enough to get a tractor started.
+If the points look discolored or wet, just running the file through them a few times is often enough to get a tractor started.
 Do this with the points closed, using normal spring tension to polish both contact surfaces at the same time.
-If this gets the tractor started, mark it on your list to properly service the distributor as soon as you can.
+If this gets the tractor started, mark it on your list to completely service the distributor as soon as possible.

-When checking the points, grab the end of the distributor shaft and see if there is any side play.
+While messing with the points, grab the end of the distributor shaft and see if there is any side play.
 Watch the points and see if the gap is changing while trying to move the shaft side to side.
 These engines are 50 to 70 years old.
-It might have been a LONG time since the last distributor rebuild.
+It might have been a L O N G time since the last distributor rebuild.
 New distributor bushings only cost around $10 each and most anyone can replace bushings.
 If the shaft is badly worn, you might need a new one.
 That's a little more expensive.
 If rebuilding is beyond your ability, rebuilt or new distributors are available.
 A sloppy distributor shaft is nothing but trouble.
 It needs to be fixed as soon as possible.
 Here are some links to my step-by-step distributor rebuild pages for the FRONT DISTRIBUTOR and for the SIDE OR ANGLE MOUNT DISTRIBUTOR

 The correct point gap for a front distributor is 0.015".
 For a side distributor it is 0.025".
-After setting a million sets of points in a bunch of different engines over the years.
+I've adjusted many sets of points in a bunch of different engines over the years.
 I can tell just by looking at them if they are close enough to run, but I'm still going to use the proper size feeler gauge to set them as close as possible to perfect.
-The wire type gauges are usually easier to use, but a flat type can be just as accurate.
+The wire type gap gauges are easier to use, but a flat type feeler gauge can be just as accurate.
 These engines seem a bit picky and always start and run better when I take the time to do this as perfect as possible.

 Looking at the guts in the distributor, the points are bolted to a flat plate under the rotor.
 The rotor should easily pull straight off.
-If this is a side distributor engine, watch out for a small spring clip in the bottom of the rotor or it may stay on the distributor shaft but may get stuck inside the rotor.
+If this is a side distributor engine, watch out for a small spring clip.
+The clip should stay on the distributor shaft but may get stuck inside the rotor.
 Don't lose that clip!
 The spring clip is what keeps the rotor tight.
-The distributor shaft also has a flat spot that corresponds to the hole in the rotor, so the rotor only fits one way.
+The distributor shaft has a flat spot that corresponds to the hole in the rotor, so the rotor only fits one way.

-NOW, if you have the front distributor on your work bench, ignore this paragraph.
-Make sure the tractor is in neutral, then bump the starter until it stops with the points open.
-It is ideal when the high point on the distributor cam stops right on the rubbing block of the points, or a little bit before is ok.
-The mechanical advance in the distributor will allow us to turn the distributor shaft if it stops just a little short of the peak.
+If you have the front distributor on your work bench, ignore this paragraph.
+For side distributor engines, make sure the tractor is in neutral, then bump the starter until it stops with the points open.
+It is ideal when the high point on the distributor cam stops right on the rubbing block of the points.
+The mechanical advance in the distributor will allow the distributor shaft to be turned slightly if it stops just a little off the peak.
 The distributor has a mechanical advance mechanism under the plate.
 No need to remove the plate to look at the mechanism, unless you are rebuilding the distributor.
-The advance mechanism does allow the distributor shaft to be turned a bit to line up a point on the cam with the rubbng block of the points.

 With the front distributor, we avoid all this.
 We take the distributor to the workbench, get comfortable and turn the distributor shaft anywhere we want it.
 Once we have the rubbing block sitting on a point of the distributor cam, check the gap between the two pieces of contact material.
-What we are measuring is the maximum distance the distributor can open the points as it turns.
+What we are measuring is the maximum distance the distributor cam can open the points.

-Now, install the points in the distributor, but leave the mounting screws just barely touching, so the plate can still move.
-On the front distributor, the eccentric bolt can now be turned to "set" the proper gap.
+Install the points in the distributor with the mounting screws loose, so the plate can still move in the slotted holes.
+On the front distributor, the eccentric bolt in the middle can now be turned to "set" the proper gap.
 With the side distributor we have to manually pry the points until the gap is correct.
 Tighten the screws and re-check the gap.
 It probably moved a bit.
 Loosen the screws and try again.
 If the points closed a bit, try starting with a little too much gap.
 It often takes several whacks, but this has to be done correctly.
-Almost right, isn't good enough, if we want the engine to run well.
+Almost right, isn't good enough.

-If the points screws are stripped and will not hold tight?
+What happens if the point screws are stripped and will not hold tight?
 There are two options: buy a whole new breaker plate assembly or try replacing the screws with the next larger size.
 The replacement screw size is a #8-32 x 3/16" screw.
 Be very careful with that length.
 Longer screws will interfere with the rotating advance weights below the top plate.
 If your top plate already has the larger screws, it's time for a new top plate assembly.
 The front distributor top plate assembly should come with a new bushing already installed and a new set of points.

-This page was getting a little long, so I broke out the more detailed front and side distributor information at the following links.
+This page was getting too long, so I created separate front and side distributor pages.